-Sasha Farber Defends Tonya Harding’s Casting On ‘Dancing With the Stars: Athletes’
+Sasha Farber Defends Tonya Harding’s Casting On ‘Dancing With The Stars: Athletes’

 “One thought I want to throw out there is that humans have the ability to change, people have the ability to find faith and shouldn’t have to live in the unbelievably devastating shadow of a bad past, wrong decision or bad influences for the rest of their life.
 They should be allowed to move on and live a full life like those around them.
 People live and learn, people forgive and forget and most of all we change, and not only change ourselves, but also the people around us.”

 While she is trying to move on from her past, Tonya Harding recently told E!
-News she knows she will be compared to her former skating rival Nancy Kerrigan when she competes on Dancing With the Stars: Athletes.
-Harding revealed that she has always wanted to compete on Dancing With the Stars, but fans of the show know that Nancy Kerrigan beat her to it.
+News she knows she will be compared to her former skating rival Nancy Kerrigan when she competes on Dancing with the Stars: Athletes.
+Harding revealed that she has always wanted to compete on Dancing with the Stars, but fans of the show know that Nancy Kerrigan beat her to it.
 Last spring, Nancy Kerrigan competed on Season 24 of DWTS, landing in sixth place with pro partner Artem Chigvintsev.

 Harding revealed she is ready for the Kerrigan references as she embarks on the four-week mini-season of the long-running TV dance-off with pro partner Sasha Farber.